-A paddle wheel boat ride was installed in 1963 and named for Robert E. Lee to acknowledge the 100th anniversary of the Battle of Gettysburg during the Civil War.
+A paddle wheel boat ride was built on the premises andinstalled in 1963 and named for Robert E. Lee to acknowledge the 100th anniversary of the Battle of Gettysburg during the Civil War.

 Don Farr passed away on June 23, 1975.
 His wife, Orpha, passed the same year.

 In 2013, the building where the original dance hall and skating rink was located on Swatara Road, (which was later turned into the Farr Apartments) was leveled after Tropical Storm Lee raged through Middletown.